Piazza del Nettuno main square with Neptune Fountain in Bologna, Emilia-Romagna, Italy

 Off-season (lower prices)

-Bologna, Italy is a Warm destination perfect for food and culture.
+Bologna, Italy is a destination with a warm climate, perfect for authentic pasta and medieval porticos.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $94/day, while mid-range trips average $218/day.
+Budget travel costs around $102/day, while mid-range trips average $238/day.
 EU citizens need only ID.

 /day